pusher/pusher-http-go/README.md

 ### Google App Engine

 As of version 1.0.0, this library is compatible with Google App Engine's urlfetch library.
-Simply pass in the HTTP client returned by `urlfetch.Client` to your Pusher initialization struct.
+Simply pass in the HTTP client returned by `urlfetch.Client` to your Pusher Channels initialization struct.

 ```go
 package helloworldapp